Conriano/SortMyPic/Readme.txt

 2) Compile the tool: javac *.java
 3) Execute: java -cp .
 Launcher yourPicture.xxx yourDestiny.xxx

-This method gives information about the count of different colours

 Second method: Eclipse and Runnable Jar-File
 1) Open Eclipse and export as runnable Jar-File (could name it "sortmypic.jar")
 2) Open your command line and change to the directory with the new sortmypic.jar
 3) Ececute: java -jar sortmypic.jar yourPicture.xxx yourDestiny.xxx

-This method does not give the information about the count (first method)